Oral Cancer Screening Gladstone, MO

-No, at Gladstone Family Dental Group, we do not treat oral cancer.
+No, at Gladstone Family Dental And Implants, we do not treat oral cancer.
 We help to catch it.
 When it comes to cancer, early detection is of critical importance.
 It can literally save your life.
 Since we are the most familiar with how your mouth looks normally, we are prepared to identify any abnormalities.
 If we see anything that looks like pre-cancer or cancer, we will may perform a biopsy.
 This is where a portion of the tissue is taken from your mouth for further testing.
 In some cases, we may refer you directly to an oncologist in the Gladstone area so they can perform further tests and then discuss treatment options with you.

 When to call us:

 You can be the first line of defense when it comes to catching oral cancer.
 We recommend that you spend a few seconds examining your mouth after brushing your teeth.
 All you need to do is run your tongue along your cheeks, gums, and the roof of your mouth.
 If you notice any rough patches, lumps or bumps, make note of it.
 Do the same thing a few days later.
 If what you felt was the result of being sick or eating food that was too abrasive, it should go away after a few days.
 When it doesn't, you need to call our office for an oral cancer screening and examination.
 The other thing to watch for is teeth that move for no particular reason.
 If they are pushed out of place, something must have been pushing them.
 Occasionally, that something is cancer.

 How can I prevent oral cancer?